We are often asked "which lounge should I use at Amsterdam Schiphol"?

 One final note...

-We strongly suggest that you double check with your airline before you fly if you are at all unsure, and once you’ve checked reward yourself with a visit to one of our international airport lounges.
+We strongly suggest that you double check with your airline before you fly if you are at all unsure about what documents you might need, and once you’ve checked, reward yourself with a visit to one of our international airport lounges.

 Book the Amsterdam Schiphol Airport Aspire Lounge 26 (for Schengen flights) here.